How common is sexting?

 What to do if your child has been affected by sexting

-If you find out that your child has been 'sexting', they are likely to be anxious about talking to you.
+If your child has been sending explicit images or videos of themselves, they are likely to be anxious about talking to you.
 Where possible, give yourself time to process this information and remember your child will be closely watching your reactions.

 - Reassure your child that they are not alone.

 - Listen and offer support – if there is a problem your child will be feeling bad and needs your help, support and advice, not criticism.

 - Try not to shout or make your child feel like it’s their fault.

 - Don't ask questions like "why have you done it" as this may stop your child from opening up to you.

 - Assure your child that you will do all you can to help.